Najia-Hasan/All-Projects/README.md

 - Event handling and DOM manipulation

 ---

+## 🚀 Subway Runner – Endless Runner Game

+Subway Runner is a fun and engaging endless runner game inspired by **Subway Surfers**, developed using **HTML5**, **CSS3**, and **JavaScript** (Canvas API).
+The player controls a runner to avoid obstacles and collect coins in an infinite, fast-paced environment with an animated background.

+---

+## 🎮 Features

+- 🎯 Full-screen gameplay (`2500x800` canvas)
+- 🧍 Smooth player movement with keyboard controls
+- 🧱 Obstacles that spawn randomly across the screen
+- 🪙 Collect coins and increase your score
+- 🌆 Animated, scrolling background
+- ⚠️ Collision detection and game-over logic
+- ✨ Clean UI and custom graphics

+---

+## 🔧 Tech Stack

+- **HTML5** – Canvas for rendering graphics
+- **CSS3** – Styling, layout, shadows
+- **JavaScript** – Game logic, animations, and user input handling

+---
 # Car Showcase Landing Page

 A sleek and simple landing page to display car details or advertisements.
 Perfect for auto businesses or as a design prototype.